 It is important to remember that this verse is a directive.
 We have the opportunity to teach our children to obey God’s Word, even in hard times.
 Romans 12:12 perfectly depicts the character God wants to cultivate in the hearts of His people and teaches our children how good God really is.

 Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.

 Can I get an Amen?
 James 1:12 really gets to the heart of why perseverance matters.
 Without developing perseverance we are not able to receive the blessings of God because we are unable to see them.
 God is good, that will never change.
 But it is our decision to follow God’s way, even when it’s hard, that gives us the ability to hear Him in all seasons.

 You need to persevere so that when you have done the will of God, you will receive what he has promised.

 Here it is again!
 In order to receive the fullness of what God has promised us, we must learn to persevere and not compromise when times get tough.
 This is a wonderful reminder throughout our lives that God’s faithfulness is ever-present, but our faithfulness positions us to receive the fullness of it.

 It is such a gift and an honor to raise our children as unto the Lord.
 Be encouraged that even when your parenting journey feels in vain that God’s Word never fails.
 The beautiful thing about raising our children to love God’s Word is that it helps us to grow in our faith in God as well.
 May you and your family persevere under the mighty hand of our Savior!

-Download a printable for these 5 Bible Verses for Kids About Perseverance
+Download a printable for these 5 Bible Verses About Perseverance